New gas discovery for Energean off Israel

 The well has been suspended as a future production well while no commercial hydrocarbons were discovered in the deeper secondary target D sands with a 22 per cent probability of success.

-The firm also informed that the Athena discovery can be commercialised in the near term via tie-back to the Energean Power FPSO, which sailed away from Singapore earlier this month.
+The firm also informed that the Athena discovery could be commercialised in the near term via tie-back to the Energean Power FPSO, which sailed away from Singapore earlier this month.
 Energean believes that the tie-back would enhance the profitability of the Karish-Tanin development.
 The Karish project is expected to produce the first gas in the third quarter of 2022.

 Athena discovery as part of Olympus Area development